RageBoy152/multicast/README.md

 ### Config editing
-You're configuration data is saved in the browsers local storage.
+You're configuration data is saved in the apps local storage.
 You can view this data using the settings icon on the navigation bar.
 You can copy and paste other peoples configs but only manually edit values if you know what you're doing.
 There is very minimal input validation here.

 <!-- ### For developers